-Project they wish to be considered for NIC funding that year.
+Submission - of any Project they wish to be considered for NIC Funding that year.
 A Network Licensee Group will not be permitted to submit more than five Screening Submissions to Ofgem for consideration in any given year in their capacity as Funding Licensee.
 Ofgem will assess Screening Submissions against the Eligibility Requirements and notify the Funding Licensee where a Project fails to meet them.
-This means that Projects are deemed to have passed ISP unless the Funding Licensee is informed otherwise.
+Projects are deemed to have passed ISP unless the Funding Licensee is informed otherwise.